Purok

 A purok (district or zone) is an informal division within a barangay in the Philippines.
 While not officially considered a local government unit (LGU), a purok often serves as a unit for delivering services and administration within a barangay.
+Puroks are usually numbered (e.g. Purok 2, Purok B, Purok 7-C) but some have names.

 A purok is typically composed of twenty to fifty or more households, depending on the particular geographical location and cluster of houses.
 The term purok is often applied to a neighborhood (zone) within an urbanized barangay, or a portion (district) of a less densely populated, but still relatively geographically compact, barangay.
 This contrasts with the sitio, which is usually a cluster of households (hamlet) in a more dispersed, rural barangay.

 If created and given a mandate by an ordinance of the barangay, municipality, or city, a purok could perform government functions under the coordination and supervision of their local officials.
-Sometimes, a member of the Sangguniang Barangay (Barangay Council) may be recognized as the leader of their purok.
+Sometimes, a barangay councilor may be recognized as the leader of their purok.

 New barangays are often created by officially enumerating which puroks and/or sitios are included within the territory.
-On rare occasions, a purok may also be enumerated in the creation of a municipality, as in the case of Shariff Saydona Mustapha, Maguindanao where the puroks of Libutan East and Pagatin I were directly named as one of the constituent parts of the new municipality.
+On rare occasions, a purok may also be enumerated in the creation of a municipality, as in the case of Shariff Saydona Mustapha, Maguindanao del Sur, where the puroks of Libutan East and Pagatin I were directly named as one of the constituent parts of the new municipality.
 These two puroks were later recognized as full-fledged barangays by the Philippine Statistics Authority in early 2010.